Joseph Duggar's Wife Kendra Pregnant With First Child

 Joseph Duggar and Kendra Duggar announced they're expecting their first child in a video message on Monday.

-"I've always dreamed of having my own family, and it's really just kind of surreal that it's actually here," the 22-year-old father-to-be said.
+"I've always dreamed of having my own family, and it's really just kind of surreal," the 22-year-old father to be said.

 The couple hasn't confirmed the sex of the child.
-While Joseph said "I kind of think it's going to be a boy," he also said he's "happy just to have the baby."
+While the father-to-be said "I kind of think it's going to be a boy," he also said he's "happy just to have the baby."

 "I think it could be a girl—you never know," Kendra added.